experimentsym3/experimentsym3.github.io/_projects/5_project.md

 ---

 **2️⃣ Homography Estimation**
-A **homography matrix \(H\)** is computed to map points from the source image plane to the destination (base) image plane, aligning them geometrically.
+A **homography matrix $$H$$** is computed to map points from the source image plane to the destination (base) image plane, aligning them geometrically.
 In this work, **singular value decomposition (SVD)** was used to solve the overdetermined system of equations and estimate the best-fit homography.
 For example, `paris_b` was used as the base image and `paris_a` or `paris_c` as sources.

 ---

 **3️⃣ Image Warping**
-A custom warping function takes the source image and the computed homography matrix \(H\) to generate a **warped image projected into the base image’s plane**.
+A custom warping function takes the source image and the computed homography matrix $$H$$ to generate a **warped image projected into the base image’s plane**.
 This project employed **backward warping**, which iterates over destination pixels and maps them to source coordinates using the inverse homography.

 ---